instrumentisto/rust-incubator/faq.md

 ## About Bootcamp

-<ins>*- When and how are the meetings conducted?*</ins><br/>

-Meetings are held four times a week on weekdays (except Tuesday) according to your group's schedule.
-The meeting lasts about 1 hour.
-All appointments will be in your calendar.
-Attendance at the first meeting is mandatory.

-<ins>*- Will the meetings be recorded?*</ins><br/>

-No, we usually don't record meetings.
-So, ensure you don't miss them.

-<ins>*- Is the Telegram chat moderated?*</ins><br/>

-Initially, we won't restrict communication in the chat or divide it into sub-chats.
-We encourage participants to get to know each other.
-However, we may implement stricter moderation rules later if needed.
-For now, respect all chat participants and refrain from offensive behavior.

-<ins>*- Can I only complete the course assignments on weekends?*</ins><br/>

-To achieve quality results, you should dedicate more than 20 hours a week to your studies.
-Three months of intensive study can equate to two years of independent practice.
-If you only study on weekends, you'd need to dedicate 10 hours each day.
-We recommend distributing your study time evenly throughout the week.

 <ins>*- What is the motivation of mentors to mentor?*</ins><br/>

 All our mentors are professionals, many of whom own their companies and are in a position to hire talented participants.
 Mentoring not only improves their knowledge but also satisfies their innate desire to help others.